natasha/naeval/README.md

 <img src="https://github.com/natasha/natasha-logos/blob/master/naeval.svg">

 Naeval — comparing quality and performance of NLP systems for Russian language.
 Naeval is used to evaluate <a href="https://github.com/natasha">project Natasha</a> components: <a href="https://github.com/natasha/razdel">Razdel</a>, <a href="https://github.com/natasha/navec">Navec</a>, <a href="https://github.com/natasha/slovnet">Slovnet</a>.
+See <a href="https://natasha.github.io/naeval">natasha.github.io article</a> for more info.

 ## Models